 New Zealand’s designated National Preventive Mechanisms are:

-the Independent Police Conduct Authority – in relation to people held in police cells and otherwise in the custody of the police.
+the Independent Police Conduct Authority – in court facilities, in police cells, and of persons otherwise in the custody of the New Zealand Police.

-the Inspector of Service Penal Establishments of the Office of the Judge Advocate General – in relation to Defence Force Service Custody and Service Corrective Establishments.
+the Inspector of Service Penal Establishments of the Office of the Judge Advocate General – in relation people detained in service penal establishments under the Armed Forces Discipline Act 1971.

-the Office of the Children’s Commissioner – in relation to children and young persons in Child, Youth and Family residences.
+the Office of the Children’s Commissioner – in relation to children and young persons in care and protection and youth justice residences.

-the Office of the Ombudsman – in relation to prisons, immigration detention facilities, health and disability places of detention, youth justice residences, and care and protection residences.
+the Office of the Ombudsman – in relation to prisons, immigration detention facilities, health and disability places of detention including privately run aged care facilities, youth justice residences, and care and protection residences, public protection order units and court facilities.

 the Human Rights Commission has a coordination role as the designated Central National Preventive Mechanism.